eregs/eregs.github.io/_includes/index.md

 ## Introduction to regulations

 If you’re interested in learning about eRegulations or contributing to its development, it helps to have some background in what regulations are and how they fit into the legal landscape of the United States.
-[We wrote an informal guide for you.](introduction/)
+[We wrote an informal guide.](introduction/)